iambasab/BITS-F312/README.md

-# BITS-F312
+# Laboratory BITS-F312
-Official course repository for the Neural Networks and Fuzzy Logic course at BITS Goa (Sem 2, 2018-19).
+Official course repository for the accompaniment Laboratory of the Neural Networks and Fuzzy Logic course at BITS Goa (Sem 2, 2018-19).

 ### References